XanderFernald/UCR-CS122A-GB-ROM-Custom-Project/README.md

 Each folder is a VS Code workspace for a ROM which tests some aspect(s) of GameBoy programming.
 The files with the .gb extensions are the compiled ROMs.

-This project uses the GBDK (GameBoy Developer Toolkit) to write these ROMs, as well as the BGB emulator to test them.
+This project uses the GBDK (GameBoy Developer Kit) to write these ROMs, as well as the BGB emulator to test them.

 GBDK Link: https://sourceforge.net/projects/gbdk/